AlifRJ/Go_Auth/README.md

 ## Database Schema

-The application creates the `users` table automatically if it does not already exist.
+The application creates the `users` and `auth_sessions` tables, plus lookup indexes, automatically at startup if they do not already exist.

 ```sql
 CREATE TABLE IF NOT EXISTS users (